LabCIF-Tutorials/AndroidStudioEmulator-GUIconfig/README.md

-# MCIF-AFD2--AndroidApps <!-- omit in toc -->
+# AndroidStudioEmulator-GUIconfig <!-- omit in toc -->

-MCIF-AFD2 Run Android Apps in Android Studio emulator for forensic analysis
+Run Android Apps in Android Studio emulator for forensic analysis

 ## Table of Contents <!-- omit in toc -->